Women’s and Pelvic Health

-Move Forward has a number of Physiotherapists experienced in the treatment of health issues specifically related to women.
-You may see your Move Forward Physiotherapist for treatment of incontinence and other pelvic floor issues, pre and post natal exercise prescription, post menopausal health and prevention of osteoporosis, and treatment of acute conditions such as mastitis.
+Move Forward has a number of Physiotherapists experienced in the treatment of health issues specifically related to the pelvis and pelvic floor muscles.
 Both our professional female and male staff will show you the care and respect required while treating these sensitive conditions but if you do prefer a female in these situations please let reception or your treating physiotherapist know.

-When to see us for Women’s Health Physiotherapy:
+When to see us for Pelvic Health Physiotherapy:

 - Incontinence & Pelvic Floor issues (ultrasound guided)